Mindfulness of breathing, the four postures, and clear comprehension

 Now train yourself in this way:

-“I will breathe in experiencing the whole body.”
+“I shall breathe in experiencing the whole body.”

-“I will breathe out experiencing the whole body.”
+“I shall breathe out experiencing the whole body.”

 Once again:

-“I will breathe in experiencing the whole body.”
+“I shall breathe in experiencing the whole body.”

-“I will breathe out experiencing the whole body.”
+“I shall breathe out experiencing the whole body.”

 Now train yourself in this way:

-“I will breathe in calming the bodily formation.”
+“I shall breathe in tranquillising the bodily formation.”

-“I will breathe out calming the bodily formation.”
+“I shall breathe out tranquillising the bodily formation.”

 Once again:

-“I will breathe in calming the bodily formation.”
+“I shall breathe in tranquillising the bodily formation.”

 Just like a skilled musician,